Your Email will be sent to over 3,200 peoplenationwide both at the beginning and end of the month.

 BOBSA is sorry to see Carol’s Daughter sold to L’Oreal.
 The Brooklyn, N.Y.-based company has been a staple for many natural-haired people, but there are changes coming.
 We at BOBSA are sorry to see that we have lost another major black-owned manufacturing company to L’Oreal.
 We have to do something to stop the bleeding and the pimping of our black manufacturers who sell their brands to companies that do not have our best interest.
 Click here to read the article.

-Korean Wig Shop Owners Feel Pinch of Globalization
+Korean Wig Shop Owners Feel

 Some 8,500 Korean-owned beauty supply stores in the U.S. do an estimated $200 million in business annually, according to the Korean Beauty Supply Association.
 More than 70 percent of their customers are African American.
 But these ties have begun to unravel as Korean wig shop owners feel the pinch of globalization.
 As labor costs spiked in South Korea, wig production moved to China where labor is cheaper.
 As a result, many Korean beauty supply stores that were once thriving are now struggling to survive.
 Read the article in the Atlanta Voice by clicking here.